-DStv/Gotv Tariff Hike: Tribunal dismisses case against MultiChoice
+DStv/Gotv tariff hike: Tribunal dismisses case against MultiChoice

-The Competition and Consumer Protection, CCPC, Tribunal sitting in Abuja, on Tuesday, dismissed a suit that was filed to challenge the recent price hike by MultiChoice Nigeria Limited, the operator of DStv and Gotv.
+The Competition and Consumer Protection Commission, CCPC, tribunal sitting in Abuja, yesterday, dismissed a suit filed to challenge the recent price hike by MultiChoice Nigeria Limited, the operator of DStv and Gotv.

-The three-member panel tribunal headed by Mr Thomas Okosun, in its judgement, dismissed the suit which was filed by a legal practitioner, Mr Festus Onifade, on behalf of himself and the coalition of Nigerian consumers, as lacking in merit.
+The three-member panel tribunal, headed by Mr Thomas Okosun, in its judgement, dismissed the suit filed by a legal practitioner, Mr. Festus Onifade, on behalf of himself and the coalition of Nigerian consumers, as lacking in merit.

 Whereas MultiChoice was sued as the 1st respondent in the matter, the Federal Competition and Consumer Protection Commission, FCCPC, was cited as the 2nd respondent.